triscillanandy/AGRO-MAP/README.md

 #CONCEPT of  AGRO-MAP
-This i s a resource mapping app that connects farmers, traders and buyers
+This is a resource mapping app that connects farmers, traders and buyers

 PROBLEM STATMENT
 Poor  marketing features  and  disorganized marketing arrangements  faced by the agricultural sector

+Ideal situation: People will be able to s

+Solution

 SCOPE OF THE PROJECT
 An agro map, that provides organized marketing arrangements for farmers, traders and processors identifying nearest   services next to people